open-xchange/appsuite-middleware/documentation/administration/running_a_cluster.md

 Usual "routing based on cookie hash" is not sufficient here since it disregards the information which machine originally issued the cookie.
 It only ensures that the session will be sticky to any target, which statistically will not be the same machine that issued the cookie.
 OX will then set a new JSESSIONID cookie, assuming the session had been migrated.
 The loadbalancer will then route the session to a different target, as the hash of the cookie will differ.
 This procedure then happens iteratively until by chance the routing based on cookie hash will route the session to the correct target.
 By then, a lot of resources will have been wasted, by creating full (short-term) sessions on all OX nodes.
 Furthermore, processes like TokenLogin will not work this way.

-### Same packages
+## Same packages

-All middleware nodes participating in the Hazelcast cluster need to have the same open-xchange-* packages installed, so that all dynamically injected class definitions are available during (de-)erialization on all nodes.
+All middleware nodes participating in the Hazelcast cluster need to have the same open-xchange-* packages installed, so that all dynamically injected class definitions are available during (de-)serialization on all nodes.
 So for example, even if a node does not serve requests from the web client, it still requires the realtime packages for collaborative document editing or the packages for the distributed session storage being installed.

-## Configuration
+# Configuration

 All settings regarding cluster setup are located in the configuration file hazelcast.properties.
 The former used additional files cluster.properties, mdns.properties and static-cluster-discovery.properties are no longer needed.
 The following gives an overview about the most important settings - please refer to the inline documentation of the configuration file for more advanced options.

-Note: The configuration guide targets v7.4.0 of the OX server (and above).
-For older versions, please consult the history of this page.
-A full list of Hazelcast-related properties is available [here](https://documentation.open-xchange.com/components/middleware/config/7.8.4/#mode=features&feature=Hazelcast).
+Note: The configuration guide targets v7.10.4 of the OX server (and above).
+For older versions, please consult the history of this page at [OXpedia](https://oxpedia.org/wiki/index.php?title=AppSuite:Running_a_cluster).
+A full list of Hazelcast-related properties is available [here](https://documentation.open-xchange.com/components/middleware/config{{ site.baseurl }}/#mode=features&feature=Hazelcast).

-## General
+# General

 To restrict access to the cluster and to separate the cluster from others in the local network, a group name needs to be defined.
 Up to v7.10.2, an additional group password, configurable via com.openexchange.hazelcast.group.password was used.
 Only backend nodes having the same values for those properties are able to join and form a cluster.